top of page

 Community Fellow

 Ms. Billingsley (she/her) is a committed journalist, experienced community organizer, inspirational mother, valued neighbor and life-long resident of Grove Park.
-She’s Vice President of the Grove Park Neighborhood Association and Community Engagement Coordinator at Canopy Atlanta, a community journalism nonprofit founded in 2020 that chooses, reports, and shares stories with Atlantans, by Atlantans.
-Her skills as a writer, dedication to fostering strong community bonds, promoting engagement among residents, and uplifting the area has contributed significantly to the overall well-being and success of the Grove Park neighborhood.
+She’s the Vice President of the Grove Park Neighborhood Association and Community Engagement Coordinator at Canopy Atlanta, a community journalism nonprofit founded in 2020 that chooses, reports, and shares stories with Atlantans, by Atlantans.
+Her skills as a writer, dedication to fostering strong community bonds, promotion of engagement among residents, and commitment to uplifting the area has contributed significantly to the overall well-being and success of the Grove Park neighborhood.

 Renee Cail